ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 In compiler theory, the following terms are fundamental:

-- **Lexical** analysis studies the typology of individual words and establishes, for example, that the word "apple" is correct, while "aple" is incorrect.
+- **Lexical** analysis studies the categorization of individual words and establishes, for example, that the word "apple" is correct, while "aple" is incorrect.
 - **Syntactic** analysis studies the relationships between the elements of an expression and establishes, for example, that a verb can never follow an article ("the compile").
 - **Semantic** analysis studies the relationship between an expression like "the house at the end of the road" and the extra-linguistic object to which it refers (precisely, that particular house at the end of the road).